winderai/bacalhau-landscape-analysis-benchmarks/installation/MULTI-NODE.md

 For convienence, I'd recommend using [iTerm2's broadcast input](https://christopher.su/notes/mac/iterm-broadcast/) to quickly issue commands across multiple machines.

+Throughout these benchmarks we use the `master/slave` terminology only for legacy reasons.
+Winder.ai condemns any perpetration of slavery and therefore suggest the use of `main/worker`.

 Proceed by installing:

 1. [Hadoop](installation/HADOOP.md)